Jone5s/School-projects/3rdyear/fullstack-final-project/README.md

 ## Accessing the Application
 Once both the backend and frontend servers are running, you can access the application from http://localhost:5173

-## Problems and shortcomings
-I couldn´t for the life on me get the backend deployment working.
-The pipelines run flawlesly and the frontend deploys as it should.
-I pinpointed the problem to the mysql database, because the /health route works (http://172.16.4.178:5002/health).
-But after trying everything I could think of and everything suggested in slack, google and chagpt, nothing worked.
-Now I just dont have the time to try to fix it.
-I´m very disappointed I couldnt get it working 😢

-The frontend runs at http://172.16.4.178:80, but its not of much use, as it crashes straight away, as it tries to fetch from the backend that doesn´t work.